 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.

 Other medications for hepatitis B and hepatitis C: There are several combination medications available to treat viral infections causing hepatitis.
 They may also include ingredients that work the same way as the ingredients in this medication.
 Taking 2 combination medications is dangerous and can cause fatal drug interactions.
 With your doctor or pharmacist, review the ingredients of any medication that may be prescribed and compare it to the medications you are currently taking.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if glecaprevir – pibrentasvir passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.